FlagOpen/FlagEmbedding/FlagEmbedding/llm_embedder/docs/evaluation.md

 tar -xzvf llm-embedder-eval.tar.gz -C /data
 ```

-**Curretly, the QReCC dataset for conversational search has not been included in this tar.gz file because it's too large.
-You can refer to [this repository](https://github.com/apple/ml-qrecc) to download it.**
+**Curretly, the QReCC corpus for conversational search has not been included in this tar.gz file because it's too large.
+We will upload it soon.**

 ## Benchmark
 ### Commands